vercel-support/johnny.sh/content/blog/find-bugs-with-git-bisect.md

 Happy bisecting!

-_Key visual: Artists depiction of a bug in git history_
+_Key visual: Artist's depiction of a bug in git history_